There are going to be instances where screening based on simple thresholds alone will not yield the results required for more sophisticated screening.

 You will then see the following equation editor:

-To add a metric to the equation, simply begin typing the metric in Quick Search box and it will display a list of dynamic search results, as seen below.
+To add a metric to the equation, simply begin typing the metric in the Quick Search box and pick the metric from the list of dynamic search results.

-Another option is to turn on Auto Search and then start typing directly into the equation editor and it will bring up the dynamic list under the Search box as seen below.
+Another option is to turn on Auto Search and then start typing directly into the equation editor and the Search box will populate with the list of dynamic search results.